BourgondAries/python-autotools/readme.md

 The purpose of the python-autools it to automatically import subfolders (modules).
 Create classes based on filenames, and generate the `__init__.py` file.

+## Direct Use

+	cd 'your-project'
+	pauto

+This copies your entire project and transforms it.

+After transforming, it runs the Main file.

 ## Use

 	transform 'your-python-containing-project'